Claude Technical Tutor

 Session Note-Taking

-The build-log system captures structured notes using a Task / Reason / Challenge rubric:
+The session-log system captures structured notes using two rubrics:

 - Task — what did we do?